craftcms/docs/docs/4.x/addresses.md

 For compatibility and localization, core address components (aside from the Country Code) can’t be separated from one another in the field layout.

+### Config Options

+You may set a default country for new addresses via the <config4:defaultCountryCode> setting. <Since ver="4.5.0" feature="Setting a default country code for addresses" />

 ## Querying Addresses

 You can fetch addresses in your templates or PHP code using an [AddressQuery](craft4:craft\elements\db\AddressQuery).